Treaty of Versailles (1757)

 The Treaty of Versailles was a diplomatic agreement signed between Austria and France at the Palace of Versailles on 1 May 1757 during the Seven Years' War.
-It expanded on the 1756 First Treaty of Versailles, which had established the Franco-Austrian Alliance.
+It expanded on the 1756 Treaty of Versailles, which had established the Franco-Austrian Alliance.
 It is thus commonly known as the Second Treaty of Versailles.

 Terms

 In the new treaty, France agreed to assist Austria in regaining the province of Silesia from Prussia in exchange for Austria ceding the Austrian Netherlands to France at the war's conclusion, the acquisition of which had long been a goal of the French state.
 Financial subsidies paid from France to Austria were continued, which confirmed a British fear about the depth of the alliance.

 In the wake of the treaty, French troops moved to occupy key ports and settlements in the Austrian Netherlands such as Ostend and Nieuport, freeing up their Austrian garrisons to move east to attack Prussia.
 That particularly alarmed Great Britain, which had long sought to prevent the French moving into the Low Countries, but the treaty brought to an end the barrier which had existed for forty years.

 The French intended to put a Bourbon monarch from the Spanish branch of the dynasty, Duke Philip of Parma, on the throne of a new puppet state in the Southern Netherlands.
 In addition it was agreed that the towns of Chimay, Ostend, Beaumont, Nieuport, Ypres, Furnes and Mons would all be ceded directly to France.

 The treaty also served to confirm a planned partition of Prussia, which was to take place between Russia, Sweden and Saxony.